vtkhang/getnovel/README.rst

 - Examples:

-  - Create epub fron the input link:
+  - Create epub from the input link:

     .. code:: bash